bible-technology/scripture-burrito/docs/index.rst

 Scripture Burrito Documentation
 ===============================

-This site contains the official documentation for the evolving Scripture Burrito specification.
+This is the official documentation for the evolving Scripture Burrito specification.

 .. toctree::
    :maxdepth: 4